-People who run the setting have highly effective measures in place to ensure everyone fully understands their responsibilities in relation to the safety and welfare of children.
-They ensure the environment is safe, secure and extremely well maintained indoors and outdoors.
-People who run the setting ensure they always lock the doors and children, visitors and staff are routinely signed in and out of the building.
-They complete comprehensive risk assessments that cover every aspect of the environment.
-They are thorough, completed frequently and are of an exceptionally high standard.
-People who run the setting ensure staff supervise children well and they understand the difference between acceptable and unacceptable risks for the ages, needs and abilities of children they are caring for.
+People who run the setting have effective measures in place to ensure everyone fully understands their responsibilities in relation to the safety and welfare of children.
+They ensure the environment is safe, secure, and well maintained indoors and outdoors.
+People who run the setting ensure they always lock the doors and children; visitors and staff are routinely signed in and out of the building.
+They complete detailed risk assessments that cover every aspect of the environment.
+People who run the setting ensure staff supervise children well.
+They understand the difference between acceptable and unacceptable risks for the ages, needs and abilities of children they are caring for.
 They complete regular fire drills and maintain detailed records to ensure that all staff and children can evacuate the building in the event of an emergency.
 People who run the setting complete daily checks of the premises and all maintenance checks for the building and appliances are up to date.

-People who run the setting promote a sense of calmness and relaxation in the environment through the use of neutral colours, natural resources and soft lighting.
-They make excellent use of the available space; the layout is well thought out and provides excellent learning spaces for children to explore as well as areas to rest or have quiet time.
+People who run the setting make good use of the available space; and provide learning spaces for children to explore as well as areas to rest or have quiet time.
 The outdoor space is fully enclosed, and children use this space throughout their time in the setting.
-People who run the setting support children to use the outside area frequently as there is a canopy which provides shade and shelter.
-Children also have access to a soft play and sensory area which further enhances their experiences at the setting.
 People who run the setting care for children in an environment that meets their needs and enables them to be creative and explore confidently and independently.
-For example, children thoroughly enjoy playing in the sand and water area outside and making their own versions of food.
+For example, children thoroughly enjoy playing in the sand and water area in the conservatory and making roads and tracks with cars and diggers.

-People who run the setting create a stimulating and exciting play environment for the children with an abundance of resources available to enhance their curiosity and interests.
-They ensure children can easily access an excellent variety of authentic, open-ended resources and equipment to stimulate and interest them.
-For example, there are child sized sofas, a dining table with a tablecloth and flowers in a vase, as well as cups, plates, real pots and pans, and utensils and crockery in the home area.
+People who run the setting create a stimulating play environment for the children with plenty of resources available to enhance their curiosity and interests.
+They ensure children can easily access a broad variety of resources and equipment to stimulate and interest them.
+For example, there are sensory resources for younger babies, selection of Welsh and English story books, small world play and craft areas.
 People who run the setting ensure the furniture and resources are suitable for the developmental needs of all the children.